JackHast/project-1-group-4/README.md

 ![image](https://github.com/JackHast/project-1-group-4/assets/131254350/94bb3a0d-553b-4fe3-b231-4bc857bec29f)

+The outliers shown above are outliers with respect to the income level that the countries were in, i.e, Sweden is an outlier with respect to the facemask index among high income countries, Tonga with respect to upper middle income countries and Belarus and China are outliers with respect to the stringency index among upper middle income countries.

 ### Assessment of healthcare facilities: hospital beds and number of testing
 **Comparing hospital beds to the population of the country**